-This checklist is for authors whose manuscripts have undergone the LEA peer review process and have been accepted for publishing.
+This checklist is for authors who are submitting a manuscript following a call for papers or are interested in submitting a manuscript to the editor.
+They also apply to authors whose manuscripts have undergone the LEA peer review process and have been accepted for publishing.
 In order to facilitate and speed the publication process please adhere strictly to these guidelines.

 Please note that we do not encourage multiple concurrent submissions to different publishers and we are in conversation with several publishing houses in order to avoid this academic malpractice.
 If you are publishing with us we assume that your article is NOT submitted elsewhere.